How to Craft a Resume for College Graduates

 Research and Educate Yourself on the Job Requirements

 One of the worst things that can happen to a college student is to graduate with career expectations that aren’t entirely accurate.
 That’s why it is imperative to prepare for the working world by knowing exactly what the job will entail.
 Conducting online research, talking with working professionals, and taking advantage of the available learning resources are just a few of the ways to get educated about what a career will involve.

 It’s better to gain background knowledge about your field and potential future role before you have your diploma than it is to find out that your job is not at all what you expected it to be after you’ve been hired.

 There is a bit of a disconnect between employers’ expectations for a graduate’s skills and abilities and their experience.
 That is why presenting your skills and any occasion is critical—it at least gives some work and education credibility.
 Learn how to come up with perfect answers to interview questions.

 Look up ways to put together an attention-grabbing resume, and have it edited by peers.
 Doing so is another step in showing professionalism and preparedness.
 After all, a college student’s real job is to prepare for the working world while earning a degree.

 About the Author:

-Erica Francis works with ReadyJob.org to help young adults and graduates transition into the workforce and get prepared for their career paths.
+Erica Francis works with ReadyJob to help young adults and graduates transition into the workforce and prepare for their career paths.
 She is dedicated to providing helpful resources that young people may not have otherwise.
-Aside from her passionate work at ReadyJob, Erica likes to spend time getting involved in theater, and riding horses.
+Aside from her passionate work, Erica likes to get involved in theatre and riding horses.